fluxcd/flux2/docs/release/procedure.md

 rather to allow users to quickly test new features or an intended bug fix, and provide feedback.

-Preview releases are made by triggering the release GitHub Actions workflow on a specific Git branch.
+Preview releases are made by triggering the `release` GitHub Actions workflow on a specific Git branch.
 This workflow will build the container image, sign it using Cosign, and push it to the registry.
-But does not require a Git tag, GitHub release, or a changelog entry.
+But it does not require a Git tag, GitHub release, or a changelog entry.

 To create a preview release, follow the steps below.

 1. Navigate to `https://github.com/fluxcd/<name>-controller/actions/workflows/release.yml`.

 2. Click the `Run workflow` button.

 3. Select the branch to release from the `Branch` dropdown.

 4. The default values for the `image tag` (`preview`) should be correct, but can be changed if necessary.

 5. Click the green `Run workflow` button.

 6. The workflow will now run, and the container image will be pushed to the registry.
 Once the workflow has completed, the image reference will be available in the logs, and can be shared in the relevant issue or pull